tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_scenario_for_using_weather_api.md

 Now let's look at another weather API (this one not on Mashape).
 In contrast to the simple API on Mashape, the [Aeris Weather API](http://www.aerisweather.com/) is much more robust and extensive.
 You can see that the Aeris Weather API is a professional grade, information-rich API that could empower an entire meteorology service.

+{% include activity.html %}

+Explore the Aeris Weather API by doing the following:

 1. Go to [www.aerisweather.com](http://www.aerisweather.com).
 2. Click **Developer** on the top navigation.
 3. Under **Aeris Weather API**, click **Documentation**.